 Did you know … just registering your child for Pupil Premium Free School Meals means we all get extra money?

-The Government is giving money to schools to help children from lower income families do their very best.
+The Government is giving money to schools to help support the learning of children from lower income families.

 This funding is called a ‘Pupil Premium’

 If you receive Pupil Premium Free School Meals, our school will allocate your child up to £80 per term of the funding to help to pay for those little extras, for example:

 - After school clubs

 - School uniform